History: the early days of the Olympic Harrier Club

 Wellington Harrier Club recently merged with the Wellington Track and Field Club to form the Wellington Harrier Athletic Club, and celebrated its centenary in 2003.
 Scottish Athletics is also as strong as ever.
 However Brooklyn Harriers only survived for a few more decades before finally folding around 1950.

-Today Olympic is as strong as its ever been, with a strong membership and more members competing overseas than ever before.
+The club celebrated its centenary in 2014, and it entered its second 100 years with a strong membership and more members competing overseas than ever before.

 Early club photos